aidera/IT-interviewer/README.md

 Or if all containers up

+# Styling

+## Available Scripts

+### lessc ./src/styles/main.less ./src/styles/antd.css --js

+Will overwrite the theme colors in main.less file.
+Has less to be installed globally with >npm i less -g.
+The path to find all variables: /node_modules/antd/lib/style/themes/variable.less

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).